 4) Do your Research.
 Make sure you are prepared and know what you are talking about.

 5) Be a Good Listener.
 When you listen more, you can respond more effectively and get to the heart of things much faster.

 6) Know Your Audience.
 Make sure you know where they are coming from and why they may or may not support your position.

 7) Be a Team Player.
 Look for ways to support and acknowledge the efforts of other leaders in your cause

-Making Your Case in English (and Spanish) is a three-hour self-study course designed to help people advocate for positive changes in public policies that impact people with developmental disabilities and their families.
+Partners in Making Your Case is a three-hour self-study course designed to help people advocate for positive changes in public policies that impact people with developmental disabilities and their families.